Surveying: Quantity surveying

 Quantity surveying is a profession that deals with the costs and contracts of construction projects.
 A quantity surveyor is an expert in estimating the costs of materials, labor, and time needed for a project, as well as managing the financial and legal aspects of the project.
 A quantity surveyor can work for either the client or the contractor, and can be involved in different stages of the project, from planning to completion.
 Quantity surveyors are also known as Chartered Surveyors in the UK.

 Notable surveyors

 Some U.S. Presidents were land surveyors.
-George Washington and Abraham Lincoln surveyed colonial or frontier territories early in their career, prior to serving in office.
+George Washington and Abraham Lincoln surveyed colonial or frontier territories early in their career, before serving in office.

 Ferdinand Rudolph Hassler is considered the "father" of geodetic surveying in the U.S.

 David T. Abercrombie practiced land surveying before starting an outfitter store of excursion goods.
-The business would later turn into Abercrombie & Fitch lifestyle clothing store.
+The business would later turn into the Abercrombie & Fitch lifestyle clothing store.

 Percy Harrison Fawcett was a British surveyor who explored the jungles of South America attempting to find the Lost City of Z. His biography and expeditions were recounted in the book The Lost City of Z and were later adapted on film screen.

-Inō Tadataka produced the first map of Japan using modern surveying techniques starting in 1800, at the age of 55.
+Inō Tadataka produced the first map of Japan using modern surveying techniques starting in 1800.